In a Nutshell:

 Yep, This Chair Has a Learning Curve

 If you’re not tech savvy, the presence of the tablet and the app-based control center can be a little daunting.
 Don’t let it get the best of you!
-The app is quite simple to use, and although it may take you about an hour to familiarize yourself with everything the Refresh Plus can do, you can be up and running in a matter of minutes and enjoying your first massage, thanks to the magic of those aforementioned auto-programs.
+The app is quite simple to use.
+Although it may take you about an hour to familiarize yourself with everything the Refresh Plus can do, you can be up and running in a matter of minutes and enjoy your first massage, thanks to the magic of those aforementioned auto-programs.

-If you consider yourself to be tech-savvy, it’ll probably take you half that time (or less), and that says good things about the strength of the app’s design.
+If you consider yourself tech-savvy, it’ll probably take you half that time (or less), which says good things about the strength of the app’s design.
 You won’t be disappointed.

 Pros & Cons of the Ogawa Refresh Plus Massage Chair

 We like this chair.
 It’s a solid design that offers features that are as good and, in many cases, better than its competitors.
 In our view, its strongest features are these: